Ancient university governance in Scotland: Officers

-The Chancellor
+Chancellor

-The Chancellor is nominal head of the university.
+The chancellor is nominal head of the university.
 They are elected for life by the General Council by virtue of Section 2 of the Universities (Scotland) Act 1858.
-The Chancellor is given the statutory duty of awarding degrees, but may delegate this to a Vice-Chancellor and it has become convention for the Chancellor to appoint the Principal as Vice-Chancellor.
-The position of Vice-Chancellor does not confer any other powers or responsibility on the Principal.
+The chancellor is given the statutory duty of awarding degrees, but may delegate this to a vice-chancellor and it has become convention for the chancellor to appoint the principal as vice-chancellor.
+The position of vice-chancellor does not confer any other powers or responsibility on the principal.

 The involvement of university chancellors varies from institution to institution, in some always participating in academic ceremonies and in others almost never taking this position.
-The Chancellor is often a member of the Royal Family, a local dignitary, or noble or significant academic with some tie to the university or local area.
-As a consequence, the Chancellor's chief role is often to promote the university rather than involve themselves in the organisation of it.
+The chancellor is often a member of the royal family, a local dignitary, or noble or significant academic with some tie to the university or local area.
+As a consequence, the chancellor's chief role is often to promote the university rather than involve themselves in the organisation of it.
 The Royal Commission on the Universities and Colleges of Scotland in 1826 defined the role thus:

 The Chancellor is head of the University.
 He is consulted on all public matters relative to its welfare, and he is also Conservator of its privileges.
 The power of conferring degrees is vested in him: this he may exercise either personally when present or by his depute when absent, with the advice of the doctors and masters of the University.

-The Chancellor serves as President of the General Council once elected.
-They also appoint an Assessor to serve on the University Court.
-Prior to the episcopacy losing its authority in Scotland, the Chancellor was commonly the local bishop of the diocese within which the university was situated.
+The chancellor serves as President of the General Council once elected.
+They also appoint an assessor to serve on the University Court.